 File all Exhibits with the Initial Form.
 For each Exhibit, include the name of the information processor, the date of filing of the Exhibit and the date as of which the information is accurate (if different from the date of the filing).
-If any Exhibit required is inapplicable, a statement to that effect must be furnished instead of such Exhibit.
+If any Exhibit required is inapplicable, a statement to that effect must be furnished included instead of such the Exhibit.

-If the information processor files an amendment to the information provided in its Initial Form, and the information relates to an Exhibit filed with the Initial Form or a subsequent amendment, the information processor must, in order to comply with sections 14.1 and 14.2 of National Instrument 21-101, provide a description of the change, the expected date of the implementation of the change, and file a complete and updated Exhibit.
+If the information processor files an amendment to the information provided in its Initial Form, and the information relates to an Exhibit filed with the Initial Form or a subsequent amendment, the information processor must, in order to comply with sections 14.1 and 14.2 of National Instrument 21-101_Marketplace Operation, provide a description of the change, and the actual or expected date of the implementation of the change, and file a complete and updated Exhibit.
 The information processor must provide a clean and a blacklined version showing changes from the previous filing.